 Preparing to Quit

-- List all the reasons you want to quit smoking and look at your list often.
+- List all the reasons you want to quit smoking.
+Look at your list often.

-- 1 week before you quit, keep a journal of when and where you smoke each cigarette.
+- 1 week before you quit, keep a journal.
+Write down when and where you smoke each time.
 Record how you are feeling each time (happy, anxious, relaxed, angry, sad, or lonely).
-This will help you be more aware of your smoking patterns.
+This helps you be more aware of your smoking patterns.

-- Choose a method of quitting, such as gradually cutting back or quitting all at once.
-Quitting all at once tends to be most effective.
+- Choose a method of quitting.
+You can slowly cut back or quit all at once.
+Quitting all at once tends to work best.